What you'll learn

 What to bring to class

-- Notebook and pen
+- A notebook and pen

-- A willingness to engage and learn!
+- A willingness to engage, question, and reflect

 Learning Resources